 In 2018, reports emerged that some grain-free diets, boutique diets, diets with exotic ingredients (e.g. kangaroo), home cooked diets, raw diets, vegan diets, and diets containing legumes as the main non-meat component, were associated with dilated cardiomyopathy (DCM), which is a serious, often fatal, heart condition in dogs.
 In some of the affected dogs, changing their diet caused improvement in their heart condition, but many dogs have died from this preventable condition.

 Keep in mind that most food allergies in dogs are to the specific meat protein source, not grain.
 Also keep in mind that grain free does not mean low carbohydrate, many of the grain containing diets are actually lower in carbohydrates than some of the grain free diets.
-Dogs also do not have gluten intolerance.
-Ingredients lists are not the best way to determine the quality of a diet.
+Dogs also do not have gluten intolerance except in very rare cases in very specific breeds.
+Ingredients lists are not the best way to determine the quality of a diet, despite what some websites would have you believe.

 The FDA and veterinary researchers are investigating this issue.
 However, until further information is known: IF A DIET IS GRAIN FREE AND LEGUME BASED OR FROM A “BOUTIQUE” MANUFACTURER IT IS CONSIDERED A SUSPECT DIET at this point, regardless of whether the manufacturer states they have made changes to the diet.
 The acronym “BEG” is the easy way to remember what to avoid.
 BEG stands for Boutique, Exotic, Grain free.
 Much of what we’ve been led to believe about feeding dogs over the last decade is now proving to be not only untrue, but actually harmful to dogs.